SergiyKochenko/Django-React-Build-a-Location-Based-Real-Estate-Website/README.md

 - Added flyTo functionality on listing selection allowing users to focus on a property location.
 - Improved card layout and price formatting with Material UI.

+## Building the Agencies Page

+The Agencies page displays a list of agencies by fetching data from the backend API.
+Key points:
+- Uses Axios to retrieve profiles.
+- Utilizes React hooks and the useImmerReducer for state management.
+- Integrates Material UI components (Grid, Card, etc.) for the UI.
+- Displays a default profile picture if none is provided.

+Follow these steps to build the Agencies page:
+1. Ensure the backend API is running at the expected endpoint.
+2. Install dependencies such as Axios, use-immer, and Material UI.
+3. The page is accessible via the `/agencies` route.
+4. Adjust styling and component logic as needed for your use case.

 ## Usage
 - **Development Mode:** Both Django and React servers run concurrently to provide a live development environment.
 - **Testing:**